|Founded||Founded c. 1949 by Pat Salmon in or near New City (Back of the Yards)|

 At one time the Rebels of Cornell Square in the Back of the Yards neighborhood were one of the most notorious street gangs in the city of Chicago.
 Since the Rebels never saw a day of the 1970s decade they have been since forgotten but now this page should shed some light on how important the Rebels were at one time.
 The Rebels had more than a 20 year existence in the city and at one time numbered in the thousands, at their peak they had about 2,500 members by the late 1950s as they spread into other neighborhoods and even had members in the suburbs.

 The Rebels began in the tough streets of the Back of the Yards in the year 1949.
 The Rebels were not supposed to be a gang upon inception but instead a social club called “Rebels Social and Athletic Club.”
-The Rebels were started by 13 year old Pat “Fish” Salmon at the intersection of 51st and Wolcott and their headquarters was at 1855 W. 51st Street in the Spikes Candy Store.
+The Rebels were started by 13 year old Pat “Fish” Salmon and other boys that were junior high and high school age at the intersection of 51st and Wolcott and their headquarters was at 1855 W. 51st Street in the Spikes Candy Store.
 The boys hung out in this candy store constantly for many years and the owner, Mr. Perun, even had to remove all the chairs to prevent the boys from hanging out too long.

 I don’t know when the Rebels turned into a gang but it was sometime while Pat Salmon was running things as he and the other founders engaged in some hoodlum behavior in the earlier 1950s.
+The original Rebels were brawlers despite only being a social athletic club.
+Rebels also dressed as greasers upon their inception.
 Pat Salmon left the gang around 1954 or 1955 as he got married and started a family but the Rebels only became more dangerous after Salmon left.
 The Rebels started to get into fights with neighborhood gangs like Spartans, Sons of Italy, Sons of Chinatown and the Cavaliers.
 In the year 1956, the Rebels got a major boost when the Spartans joined their ranks after they had to chose between absorbing into either their allies the Sons of Italy or their rivals the Rebels, surprisingly they chose to absorb into the Rebels in the early part of 1956.

 In the year 1956, the Rebels got tons of notoriety when they were involved in a major murder case that swept the headlines all through the Chicago metropolitan area.
 In October of 1956 the Rebels arranged a fight with a rival gang or multiple gangs at Cornell Square Park which is right outside their headquarters.
 A violent fight broke out that resulted in one youth named Robert Bukovic was slashed severely in the face and one rival gang member to the Rebels named Fred Kruse pulled a .22 caliber revolver and shot two Rebels.
 He shot 18 year old Edward Melant in the chest and arm and he shot 17 year old Warren White and killed him.
 It was said Kruse was on a mission to kill a Rebel to make a name for himself.
 Several members of both gangs were arrested and Kruse was convicted of murder.
 I don’t know who the rival gang was but I know they came from the Gage Park neighborhood at 52nd and Sawyer.
 I heard stories the Sons of Italy, Sons of Chinatown and the Cavaliers were involved somehow in the fight but I don’t see how because Sons of Italy are from Englewood while Sons of Chinatown were from Armour Square and Cavaliers were from 49th and Laflin.
 The newspapers also mentioned a 71st and Western gang somehow involved but they didn’t mention the name.
 The legends don’t make sense either but either way there was a gang fight that resulted in a death and it was all over the newspapers and really made the Rebels notorious.
 The Rebels were back in the paper a few days later when a group of female Rebels roamed the neighborhood looking for bloody vengeance.
 As starry eyed youths all over Chicago area read about the Rebels they flocked to 51st and Wolcott to get the initiation ceremony growing the gang’s numbers into the thousands.
 According the Blackstone Rangers book written by R.T.
 Sale there were 2,500 members of the Rebels by this point.